ho-ansible/wireguard/README.md

 Keys are stored as hostvars in YAML files in the inventory, and also cached as host facts.

 ## Requirements
-Only tested on Debian stable, for now.
+Debian stable (buster) with backports kernel (see [common role](https://github.com/ho-ansible/common)).
-Installs backports kernel for in-tree wireguard module (no DKMS needed).
+If using an older kernel without in-tree wireguard support, you'll also need kernel headers and the compiler toolchain for DKMS.

 OpenVZ support is a to-do item.

 ## Role Variables